 - Point-of-Use Controls use a single outlet TMV to regulate separate distinct uses like showering, washing dishes, or laundry.
 This type of system is frequently referred to as thermostatic faucets, taps or valves.
 Some thermostatic mixing valves cost as little as $10, but they can be priced much higher.
 The cost of the unit depends on its quality and usage demands.

-Determining which faucet and valve system is right depends family needs as well as the home itself.
-Beyond the standard lever or knob faucet systems, there are several other types of systems ranging from smart control faucets to hands-free pedal operated systems.
+Determining which faucet and valve system is right depends on your family’s needs as well as the home itself.
+Beyond the standard lever or knob faucet systems, there are several other types of systems ranging from smart control faucets to hands-free pedal-operated systems.

 1.Smart Control Faucets are becoming more popular for residential use.
 This system is equipped with temperature gauges and efficiency sensors that permit easy access and enhanced control.
 There are three different types of smart control faucets: hands-free, digital, and combo.

 2.Hands-free faucets contain small sensors that control the flow of water when motion is detected and turn off once the stimulus has been removed.
 There are two basic types of motion sensors: active sensors and passive sensors.
 Contrary to popular opinion, these units do not work by magic or tiny aliens.
 The truth is far more interesting.

 - Active systems send out a signal, frequently sound waves, which is reflected by the normal surroundings—in this case, the sink basin.
 When hands enter this area, the signal is altered, the signal wavelengths change, and the sensor activates the system.